EXtreme Manufacturing: Origins

-XM has its origins in the intersection between several fields of study, namely Agile Project Management, Engineering (e.g. Mechanical, Materials, etc.), and Knowledge Management.
+XM has its origins in the intersection between several fields of study, namely Agile Project Management, engineering (e.g. mechanical, materials), and Knowledge Management.
 The name was coined in 2012 after Extreme Programming (XP) software development by Joe Justice, founder of Wikispeed, and Marcin Jakubowski, founder of Open Source Ecology.

-In 1986, Hirotaka Takeuchi and Ikujiro Nonaka wrote an HBR article on Scrum, entitled "New New Product Development Game,"[subscription] a treatment considered seminal.
+In 1986, Hirotaka Takeuchi and Ikujiro Nonaka wrote an HBR article on Scrum, entitled "New New Product Development Game," a treatment considered seminal.
 This work challenged the business community to adopt a more holistic approach toward achieving goals; now Scrum is considered a best practice in project management.

 As Nonaka and Takeuchi progressed in their careers, they continued to collaborate and wrote The Knowledge Creating Company.
 XM leverages a Takeuchi and Nonaka tenet, that the "most powerful learning comes from direct experience" and that "managers in Japan emphasize the importance of learning from direct experience."

 Concept

 XM uses a prioritized product backlog as the primary work input queue, where work is visualized in an open area generally on a single team Kanban Board.
 Every XM team has a Scrum Master and also a Product Owner, who together with the team help to ensure that Agile/Lean principles are followed.
 In XM the Scrum Master has some critical responsibilities, including to: